Linear algebra

 Why is matrix multiplication defined like that?
 Why can’t it be easy and elementwise, like matrix addition?

 A square matrix with 1s on the diagonal and 0s everywhere else.
-It’s
+It’s the identity for matrix multiplication (like the number 1

 for scalar multiplication), both on the left and on the right.